Field Services Division

 The Field Services Division includes two divisions and several units which provide 24 hour uniformed police patrol and investigation of criminal offenses.
 The goal of the Field Services Division is to provide the citizenry with prompt, courteous, and professional services and to preserve the public peace through the enforcement of State and local laws and through the deterrence and apprehension of criminal offenders.

 The Colonie Police Department has added a police bicycle patrol to patrol the neighborhoods, parks, bike paths, parking lots and business areas of the Town.
 The objective of the bicycle patrol is to reduce crime by enforcing laws through proactive policing and to better communicate with our residents by being more approachable than in a patrol car.
 The bicycles allow for quick and silent response to emergencies and allow officers to foil crimes in progress with a silent approach.
 In addition to routine patrol the bicycles are utilized for special events.

-The Investigations Division is responsible for the investigation of crimes committed within Colonie and has several units and sub-specialties including Special Investigations, Forensics, Juvenile and Computer Crime.
+The Investigations Division is responsible for the investigation of crimes committed within Colonie and has several units and sub-specialties including Special Investigations, Forensics, Youth & Special Victims Unit and Computer Crime.

 Computer Crime Unit